Here’s how to use xlsexport() function.

 Note:

-The function writes a sequence to sheet s or the sth sheet in an Excel file.
-Create sheet s if it doesn’t exist.
-Parameter xo is an Excel file object.
-Parameter A can be a cursor or a table sequence when xo is retrieved using @w option; A can only be a cursor when xo is retrieved using a non-@w way.
+The function writes a sequence to sheet s in an Excel file.
+Parameter A can be a cursor when parameter xo is an Excel file object retrieved using @w option.

 Parameter: